 In 2017, the school will celebrate its 140th birthday.

 The school’s buildings and facilities reflect its diversity and are highly regarded by the local and wider community for their heritage value.
 A major and extensive school redevelopment was completed at the beginning of 2010 which has successfully brought the school more in line with flexible approaches to C21st learning.
-We currently provide a library and computer room in addition to a variety of tablets and ipads for student use and interactive screens/TVs in every classroom.
-In 2017, we are expanding our program to deliver STEM/digital technologies in Dunstan Hall, with upgrades happening accordingly.
+We currently provide a library and computer room in addition to a variety of tablets and ipads for student use and interactive panels in every classroom.
+In 2017, we expanded our program to deliver STEM/digital technologies in Dunstan Hall.

-The recent addition of a new, architecturally designed Performing Arts Centre has greatly enhanced student learning opportunities.
+The addition of a new, architecturally designed Performing Arts Centre has greatly enhanced student learning opportunities.
 In 2015, we redeveloped our Year 7 learning spaces to accommodate changes to pedagogy in line with the development of C21 skills.
-As we move into 2017, we will begin to implement upgrades across our grounds in line with our Master Plan.
+From 2017, we implement upgrades across our grounds in line with our Master Plan.

 Alongside the Master Plan, we are working with the City of Norwood, Payneham and St Peters and the Way To Go project (DPTI) to visually enhance our local area and encourage safer walking routes to school.